jvalue/jayvee/rfc/0006-gtfs-rt-support/README.md

 }
 ```
 ## Drawbacks
-The proposed concept is functional, but it could be more efficient if it did not involve dropping static data with each run.
+The proposed concept is functional, but it could be more efficient if it would not involve dropping static data with each run.
 However, since addressing this issue would make the RFC more complex, we have decided to implement this optimization at a later stage, and focus on creating a first proof of concept for now.

 ## Alternatives
 An alternative approach could involve using a generic block type called `JsonInterpreter` instead of the proposed `GtfsRTInterpreter`.
 This block type would parse incoming files into a new io-datatype called `JSON`.
 A downstream block type `JsonFlattener` would then flatten the `JSON`  into a tabular sheet representation.
-Since the flattening of generic JSON files is a fundamental topic for ETL systems, this approach should be discussed in a separate RFC as it falls outside the scope of the master thesis.
+Since the flattening of generic JSON files into tabular representation is a fundamental topic for ETL systems, this approach should be discussed in a separate RFC as it falls outside the scope of the master thesis.